Fitting Prediction Rule Ensembles with R Package pre: Implementation

 where $\sqrt{s_k(1-s_k)}$ is the sample standard deviation of rule $k$, which is in turn defined by $s_k$, the support of rule $k$ in the training data, or the proportion of training observations to which rule $k$ applies:

-The importances in Equations~\hyperref[eq:global_linear_imp]{\ref{eq:global_linear_imp}} and \hyperref[eq:global_rule_imp]{\ref{eq:global_rule_imp}} can be interpreted as the absolute value of regression coefficients, standardized with respect to the base learner.
+The importances in Equations~\ref{eq:global_linear_imp} and \ref{eq:global_rule_imp} can be interpreted as the absolute value of regression coefficients, standardized with respect to the base learner.
 Additional standardization with respect to the outcome variable would yield importances that can be interpreted as standardized regression coefficients.
 Therefore, \pkg{pre} also allows for calculating standardized importances for continuous outcomes.
 Thus, for linear terms, the standardized importance is given by:

 For rules, the standardized importance is given by:

 The total importance of input variable $x_j$ is given by the sum of the importances of the linear term and the rules in which $x_j$ appears \citep{FrieyPope08}: